EUCAIM/upv-node-workstation-images/README.md

 ### Description, usage and license
 The users will usually use your image via [jobman](https://github.com/chaimeleon-eu/jobman#workflow-and-examples).
-The command `jobman image details <image_name>` will show to the user this sections:
+The command `jobman image-details -i <image_name>` will show to the user this sections:
  - `Description`: you can include a short description of the image, the utilities, the tools that include...
  - `Usage`: the parameters accepted, those which the user can put after the "--" in the `jobman submit` command (they will be appended to the `ENTRYPOINT` of your image).